nfletcher27/CSC201/README.md

 # CSC201
-Coding, notes, and assignments for CSC201 during Fall of 2021.
+Workspace during the Fall semester of 2021.